bryson-palmer/bryson-palmer.github.io/README.md

 ### **<a id="landingPage" >Landing Page</a>**
 My next step took me to youtube where I searched for `how to make a landing page using material ui`.
 That's where I found the tutorial by [Daily Web Coding](https://www.youtube.com/watch?v=rK0Lz8x7npA).
 I created my React portfolio here with the tutorial and followed till the end.
 I learned of some very valuable npm packages and techniques.
 * First, the tutorial showed me how to import and use the `makeStyles` from MUI's core library.
 I used this in every component avoiding an acutal css file for styles.
 I can see arguments for separating styles into their own files, but in this case, I really liked this set up.
 * Next, I installed `react-scroll` and `react-visibility-sensor`.
 I love these packages and used them throughout my portfolio!
 The scroll package I used to help smoothly scroll to my work and contact components.
-The VizSensor package helped me with the effect of having the component disapear after scrolling away from a specified point and reappear after scrolling back to a specified point.
+The VizSensor package helped me with the effect of having the component disappear after scrolling away from a specified point and reappear after scrolling back to a specified point.
 This was the behavior I saw in Taylor Ho's portfolio and what I wanted my portfolio to do as well.
 Adding in the `collapse` and `fade` from MUI's component API and my portfolio was coming along nicely.
 All of these effects were cultivating some really cool movement.
 * The last thing I picked up from this tutorial was the use of a `custom hook` to get the user's screen height.
 I modified the one I got from the tutorial to better suit my needs by getting both the height and the width of the user's screen.
 This really came in handy later when I was conditionally rendering styles inline when in mobile screen sizes.

 This eventually became my header component.
 Part of me wanted to recreate what Taylor Ho did with his background/hero gif/image, because it's really cool, but I knew I would have to come up with something of my own.
 After thinking about what made his portfolio feel and look awesome while also being inspired by the music and imagery from **Beck's** Hyperspace album with A.I. exploration from NASA, I decided to explore my love for space.
 Here I had a lot of fun experimenting with css properties like `backgroundBlendMode`, `transform`, and `border` properties to make the overlapping triangles.
 I wanted something modern and retro.
 Something you could read as little into or as much as you wanted to in the work.
 It has a feel.